offendingcommit/valdris/Political Systems/Ruin-Shunner Republics.md

 *"I swear by the strength of my hands and the wisdom of my teachers that I shall create without crutch of ancient mystery.
 What I build shall be understood by those who follow.
 What I craft shall be maintained by human skill.
 What I achieve shall inspire others to surpass me.
 By my own hands I make my stand."*

 This philosophy extends beyond mere craftsmanship to encompass governance, education, defense, and every aspect of society.
-The Shunners have proven that traditional techniques, perfected over generations, can match or even exceed [[Architect Ruins|Architect]]-enhanced production in many areas.
+The Shunners have proven that traditional techniques, perfected over generations, can match or even exceed [Architect](Architect%20Ruins.md)-enhanced production in many areas.

 ## Governance Structure